All Collections

 Unlock the selection by clicking the lock icon, scroll users and select the payer for the commission.
 Remember to save changes.

-The commission you pay goes back into marketing, boosting more people to book services through the marketplace.
-The choice is always yours!
 You can decide at any time if you want your salon to be visible on the marketplace or only use your own web reservation.
+Read more here.

 Did this answer your question?